corda/corda-docs/content/en/docs/corda-os/4.7/api-transactions.md

 {{< note >}}
 Before reading this page, you should be familiar with the key concepts of [Transactions](key-concepts-transactions.md).

+See also [Reissuing states](reissuing-states.md) for information about reissuing states with a guaranteed state replacement, which allows you to break transaction backchains.
 {{< /note >}}